C.J. Cron Player Props: Rockies vs. Marlins

 The Colorado Rockies, including C.J.
-Cron and his .718 slugging percentage over his past 10 games, battle starter Johnny Cueto and the Miami Marlins at LoanDepot park, Saturday at 1:10 PM ET.
+Cron and his .718 slugging percentage over his past 10 games, take on starting pitcher Jesus Luzardo and the Miami Marlins at LoanDepot park, Sunday at 1:40 PM ET.

-He notched a home run while going 2-for-5 in his last game against the Marlins.
+He hit a home run while going 2-for-5 in his most recent game against the Marlins.

 C.J.
 Cron Game Info & Props vs. the Marlins